 A recent meta-analysis* found that taking probiotics during pregnancy may increase the risk of preeclampsia.
 After this study was published in a prestigious scientific journal, many news websites started to caution about the use of probiotics in pregnancy.
 Our team at Tiny Health heard about this concern and explored the evidence behind it.
 In this article we’ll cover:

-• the basics of preeclampsia;
+- the basics of preeclampsia;

-• the science behind the recent meta-analysis;
+- the science behind the recent meta-analysis;

-• and answer the question, are probiotics safe during pregnancy?
+- and answer the question, are probiotics safe during pregnancy?

 *A meta-analysis is like a super-powered summary of scientific studies.
 It combines data from various studies to give a clearer and more accurate picture of a specific topic.

-First of all, what’s preeclampsia?
+First of all, what is preeclampsia?

-Preeclampsia, or ‘PreE’ is a condition that typically develops after the 20th week of pregnancy, however the majority of cases occur closer to term.
+Preeclampsia, or ‘PreE’ is a condition that typically develops after the 20th week of pregnancy, however, the majority of cases occur closer to term.
 And sometimes, preeclampsia can occur even after a baby is born, usually within 2 days of birth.
 It affects about 2-8% of pregnant women and varies in severity.
 The exact cause is not known but it’s believed to be related to problems with the placenta.
 It can be a significant health concern for both mom and her unborn baby [1].

 The hallmark of preeclampsia is high blood pressure.
 Other symptoms of preeclampsia may include:

-• Swelling due to liquid retention, particularly of the feet, legs, hands, and face
+- Swelling due to liquid retention, particularly of the feet, legs, hands, and face

-• Frequent, severe headaches that don’t respond to medication
+- Frequent, severe headaches that don’t respond to medication

-• Visual disturbances.
+- Visual disturbances.
 Some women experience blurry vision or sensitivity to light

-• Severe, persistent pain in the upper abdomen, just below the ribs
+- Severe, persistent pain in the upper abdomen, just below the ribs

 At present, preeclampsia cannot be reliably predicted or prevented.
 But there are certain things that increase the chances of developing it.